vivekchn24/Netflix-Clone-Website/README.md

 ## 🖼️ Screenshots

--Download the attached file and open it in your browser
+- Download the attached file and open it in your browser

 --->>